BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `uint64 session_id`

 Optional.
 Session Context identifier, used to identify the USP Session Context.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 Used only for exchange of USP Records with a E2E Session Context.

 The value 0 is reserved for exchange of USP Records without a E2E Session Context.

 `uint64 sequence_id`

 Optional.
 Datagram sequence identifier.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 Used only for exchange of USP Records with a E2E Session Context.
 When used, the field is initialized to zero and incremented after each sent USP Record.

 *Note: Endpoints maintain independent values for sequence_id, based on the number of sent records.*

 `uint64 expected_id`

 Optional.
 Next `sequence_id` the sender is expecting to receive.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 Implicitly acknowledges to the recipient all transmitted datagrams less than `expected_id`.

 `uint64 retransmit_id`

 Optional.
 Used to request a USP Record retransmission by a USP Endpoint to request a missing USP Record using the missing USP Record's anticipated `sequence_id`.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 Used only for exchange of USP Records with a E2E Session Context.

 `enum payload_encoding`

 Optional.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 When the payload is present, indicates the encoding protocol used to encode and decode the reassembled payload as the payload was prior to the application of `payload_security`.
 Valid values are:

 `0 – ProtoBuf3`

 `enum payload_security`

 Optional.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 When the payload is present, indicates the protocol or mechanism used to secure the USP Message.
 Valid values are:

 ```
 0 – TLS